Castles in the province of Toledo

 Guided tours by prior reservation only, by calling 627 562 921

-Oscar Luengo: Official Guide to the House of Osuna and Palace
+Oscar Luengo: Official Guide of the House of Osuna and Palace

 VISIT INFORMATION